“This is a game that could well get rough, Michael. The Establishment has a long

 of social unrest.
 Monetary collapse and political crises, inflation and taxation.

 The flight of refugees and raiders from the sea, forced-march of armies.
-Where that
+Where a

 Asymmetric and awful: 286.
 The number that binds them, across two separate eras.

-Future or past, it amounts to the same.
-Two men against Europe – one woman between
+Future or past, leave or remain, it amounts to the same.
+Two men against Europe,

 “Men leave no mark on the sea and nor would I....”